-In recent years, cheminformatics has seen significant advancements largely due to open cheminformatics toolkits, large-scale chemical databases, and advances in available computing power [1,2].
-As a result, large amounts of chemical data can be handled and analysed efficiently, benefitting research fields like chemistry, drug discovery, and material design.
-There are currently multiple prominent open-source cheminformatics toolkits available, which include RDKit [3], Open Babel [4], Chemistry Development Kit (CDK) [5,6], Indigo [7] and the recently developed Python-based Informatics Kit for Analysing CHemical Units (PIKAChU) [8].
-A summary of the available tools and libraries, their native programming language, the latest version, and licence information are presented in Table 1.
+Open cheminformatics toolkits, large-scale chemical databases, and an increase in available computing power have led to significant advancements in the field of cheminformatics in recent years [1,2].
+As a result, large amounts of chemical data can be handled and analysed efficiently, which in turn benefits research fields like chemistry, drug discovery, and material design.
+Multiple prominent open-source cheminformatics toolkits are available, which include RDKit [3], Open Babel [4], Chemistry Development Kit (CDK) [5,6], Indigo [7], and the recently developed Python-based Informatics Kit for Analysing CHemical Units (PIKAChU) [8].
+A summary of their native programming language, latest version, and licence information is given in Table 1.